 Gigafactory 2 is a manufacturing complex outside Buffalo where SolarCity, prior to its panic sale to Tesla in late 2016, had planned to make conventional solar photovoltaic panels.
 Immediately after Tesla’s board approved the SolarCity purchase, Tesla decided that instead of making those clunky looking PV panels Gigafactory 2 would make the Solar Roof, an entire roofing system comprised of novel PV shingles.

-In spite of early estimates that a typical Solar Roof installation would cost in the neighborhood of $US75,000, i.e. about $10k less than a Tesla Model S—obviously putting it financially well out of reach for most homehowners—the New York state government bought in big time.
+Early estimates were that a typical Solar Roof installation would cost in the neighborhood of $US75,000, i.e. only about $10k less than a Tesla Model S. This obviously would put the Solar Roof financially well out of reach for most homehowners.
+Regardless of this, the New York state government bought in big time.
 New York is shutting down the Indian Point nuclear plant well before the end of its useful life.
 Apparently state lawmakers want us to believe that Gigafactory 2, and tens of thousands of Solar Roofs on the homes of well-heeled New Yorkers, are what will replace Indian Point’s 24/7 output of over 2,000 zero-emission megawatts.

 Yes, it really does appear that elected state politicians who supported the Gigafactory 2 subsidy actually believed Tesla frontman Elon Musk’s asinine prophesies about solar powering the future.
 Not just that, but they were confident enough in Tesla’s serial assurances that the Solar Roof would be rolling out of Gigafactory 2 any day now—shown in the Reddit thread that led off this article—that they committed three quarters of a billion taxpayer dollars so that they could be in on the ground floor.

 What explains this level of gullibility?
 I mean, three quarters of a billion dollars on the say-so of a celebrity e-commerce zillionaire whose claims to energy guru-dom rest on zingers like “The Earth is almost entirely solar-powered today, in the sense that the sun is the only thing that keeps us from being at the temperature of cosmic background radiation, which is 3 degrees above absolute-zero.”
-Is Musk aware that that statement also explains why humans all over the globe meet their heating requirements with coal, oil, gas, wood, peat, and dung—all of which contribute to the CO2 emissions problem we have collectively caused?
+Is Musk aware that that statement also explains why humans all over the globe meet their heating requirements with coal, oil, gas, wood, peat, and dung—all of which deliver energy on demand at any time of the day, unlike solar panels, and all of which contribute to the CO2 emissions problem we humans have collectively caused?
 Is he aware of how laughable it is to suggest that solar—a source that produces electricity only during daylight hours and best on cloudless days—can meet heating demand, let alone all electricity demand?
 Are his cheerleaders aware?